airbnb/swift/README.md

   <details>

   #### Why?
-  The behavior of the `#file` literal (or macro as of Swift 5.9) has evolved from evaluating to the full source file path (the behavior as `#filePath`) to a human-readable string containing module and file name (the behavior of `#fileID`).
-Use the literal (or macro) with the more explicit behavior.
+  The behavior of the `#file` literal (or macro as of Swift 5.9) has evolved from evaluating to the full source file path (the behavior as of filePath`) to a human-readable string containing module and file name (the behavior of `#fileID`).
+Use the literal (or macro) with the most appropriate behavior for your use case.

   [Swift documentation](https://developer.apple.com/documentation/swift/file)